themonkslab/dream_teamers_courses/dart/9.Functions/5_Positional_and_named_arguments.md

 ## Named parameters

-To create this type of arguments, we only have to surround the positionals that we already have, with `{}` and ready: `String describe({String friendName, int age, String sport}) {}`.
+To create this type of arguments, we only have to surround the positional that we already have, with `{}` and ready: `String describe({String friendName, int age, String sport}) {}`.
 However, notice what happens if we only change the function declaration and not the call:

 ```dart
 void main() {